Proudly touted by Martial Arts superstar Jet Li as his first non-action movie, Ocean Heaven is a 2010 Chinese Drama.

 - Mercy Kill: Wang Xuechang tried to do this with his son as a double suicide but changed his mind.

-- Offing the Offspring: Narrowly averted Accidental Murder sort.
+- Offing the Offspring: Averted Accidental Murder sort.

 - Social Services Does Not Exist: Played painfully straight in narrative; there are plenty of services catering to homeless orphans and the elderly in China, but none-whatsoever for mentally-imparied adults.